shashankch2003/ELC-WEBSITE/README.md

 # ELC-WEBSITE for awarness of   elections

-teams start workon the part of project that was disussed in the meet
+teams start work on the part of project that was disussed in the meet